UsabilityEngineering/ShowSpotter/phase3/README.md

 *Now, I’d like to look back at certain parts of the search tool and get your thoughts on them:*

-This part of the wrap up is used to see how useful the search options are.
+This part of the wrap-up is used to see how useful the search options are.